 What are the opening hours of London Dungeon?

-London Dungeon is open every day of the week, from Monday to Sunday, and the opening hours are from 10 am to 5 pm.
-However, there are certain times or days of the year when opening hours may be extended from 9:30 am to even 8 pm, but this information should be checked on the official website just before your visit.
+London Dungeon is open every day of the week, from Monday to Sunday, and the opening hours are from 10:00 am to 5:00 pm.
+However, there are certain times or days of the year when opening hours can be extended from 9:30 am to even 8 pm, but this information should be checked on the official website just before your visit.

 Is it advisable to go to London Dungeon with children?

-In principle London Dungeon is not an attraction recommended for children under 12 years old, since by its nature the youngest of the house can have some startle and have a bad time.
+In principle London Dungeon is not a recommended attraction for children under 12 years old, since by its nature the smallest of the house can have some startle and have a bad time.
 Even so, there really is no official age limit and there are children younger than that who come and enjoy the experience.
-But it is something very personal and, for that reason, children under 16 years of age must be accompanied by an adult.
+But it is a very personal thing and, for that reason, children under the age of 16 must be accompanied by an adult.

 Top attractions not to be missed on your visit to London Dungeon

-London Dungeon recreates some of the most chilling events and characters from London's history through 17 interactive shows.
-On your visit you will pass through different scenarios in which rats, dungeons and skeletons will surprise you on your tour.
+London Dungeon recreates some of the most chilling events and characters in London's history through 17 interactive shows.
+On your visit you will pass through different scenarios where rats, dungeons and skeletons will surprise you on your journey.

 There are a number of incredible attractions such as:

-- The Descent: The medieval elevator where the tour begins.
+- The Descent: The medieval elevator where you start your visit.

 - The Tyrant Boat Ride: A boatride on the River Thames to the Tower of London.